laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 {{< figure src="https://github.com/SpikeAI/2022_polychronies-review/raw/main/figures/visual-latency.jpg" title="Human Visual system ([Grimaldi *et al* 2022](https://laurentperrinet.github.io/publication/grimaldi-22-polychronies/))" height="420" >}}

 {{< speaker_note >}}
-Let's begin with the **anatomy** of the visual system.
 The diagram shows the human visual pathways, where information flows from the **retina** through the optic nerve to reach the lateral geniculate nucleus  in the thalamus.
 From there, signals project to the **primary visual cortex** (V1) where neurons are selective to local oriented edges.
 Information then proceed through higher visual areas following two main streams - the ventral "what" pathway (which I show here) and the dorsal "where/how" pathway.
 This hierarchical organization allows for increasingly complex visual processing, ultimately enabling motor responses and behavior.
 The **latencies** shown in the figure indicate the sequential timing of neural activation across these processing stages.
 {{< /speaker_note >}}

 ---